-A week after my first HIIT workout, once I had finally caught my breath, we had Rob McGillivray, co-founder of Retrofit in West Hollywood, give us the lowdown on everything a first-timer should know about HIIT.
-He patiently explained everything from how to best prepare for the class to what you'll be up against during the session to what results you can expect to see moving forward.
+A week after my first HIIT workout, once I had finally caught my breath, we had McGillivray give us the lowdown on everything a first-timer should know about HIIT.
+He patiently explained everything from how to best prepare for the class, to what you're up against during a session, to what results you can expect to see moving forward.

-On What Exactly HIIT Is
+What Is HIIT?

-On Why It's a Total Body Workout
+Why HIIT Is a Total Body Workout

 "HIIT can be segmented, but I think for a more well-rounded workout you really want to encompass the body as a whole to keep it as balanced as possible, hitting every major muscle group at the same time," says McGillivray.